Vegan Red Velvet Cookies

 How to make vegan red velvet cookies

-Preheat your oven to 200C/350F and line a large tray or 2 with baking paper.
+Preheat your oven to 200°C/400°F and line a large tray or 2 with baking paper.

-You can use 2 trays and bake them at the same time or you can bake half the dough at a time using 1 tray (that’s what I do!).
+The cookies are very large so you’ll need enough space to leave 3-inches between them on the tray.
+You can use 2 trays and bake them at the same time or you can do what I do and bake half the dough at a time on the same tray.

-Mix together 1 tablespoon of ground flaxseeds with 2 tablespoons of water.
+Mix together 1 tablespoon of ground flaxseeds with 1 tablespoon of water.
 Let it sit for 5 minutes or so until it starts to gel a little.

 Add 1 teaspoon of vanilla extract to the bowl along with the flaxseed mixture from earlier.
 Mix well.